Jeju & More Routes logo.

 Certification

-There are ten certification centers on the Jeju Fantasy Bike Path.
+There are ten certification centers (red stamp booths) spaced around the Jeju Fantasy Bike Path’s full 234-kilometer coastal loop.

-Collect all stamps and receive the Jeju Fantasy Bike Path certification.
-The stamps also count towards the Grand Slam certification.
+Collect every stamp and earn the Jeju Fantasy certification.
+These stamps also count toward Korea’s Grand Slam award.

 Certification Centers